Modeling the Economic Impacts of AI Openness Regulation: Analysis of Equilibrium Strategies

 We begin by characterizing $G$'s openness strategies at equilibrium for a two-player game under different bargaining agreements without regulation ($p=0$ and $\theta$ has no effect).
 The Nash bargaining solution calculates joint utility as the product of $U_D$ and $U_G$, the vertical monopoly (VM) solution as the sum, and the egalitarian solution as the minimum of $U_D$ and $U_G$.

-\textbf{Bargaining Effects.} The $\delta^*$ value which maximizes a specific measure of joint utility is identified via grid search, as an analytical solution for the equilibrium bargaining agreement is intractable.
+\textbf{Bargaining Effects.} The $\delta^*$ value which maximizes a specific measure of joint utility is identified via grid search, as an analytical solution for the equilibrium bargaining agreement is intractable with multiple game parameters and $\omega^*$ selected from a set.
 Figure \ref{fig:no_penalty_equilibrium_strategies} visualizes $G$ and $D$'s equilibrium strategies over initial model performance ($\alpha_0$) and reputational benefits ($\epsilon$) when no regulation is imposed. $G$ chooses a fully open model when the bargained revenue-sharing agreement is $\delta^*=0$, but chooses a fully closed model when $\alpha_0$ is high and $\delta^*$ is moderate.
 Counterintuitively, $G$ chooses intermediate openness when $\delta^*$ is maximized and the bargained revenue-sharing outcome for a closed model strongly favors $G$.
-This occurs because intermediate openness empowers $D$ to adopt and improve the model at low $\alpha_0$, which generates greater total revenue than would be possible under a fully closed approach.
+This intermediate openness level empowers $D$ to adopt and improve the model at low $\alpha_0$, which generates greater total revenue than would be possible under a fully closed approach.
 Full plots of the equilibrium outcomes with variations to $\alpha_0, \epsilon$, and $c_\omega$ are in Appendix \ref{sec:additional_figures}.

 In general, $G$ prefers a fully closed strategy as the initial model performance $\alpha_0$ increases, even for higher $\epsilon$ values, because the performance is high enough to generate considerable subscription and licensing revenue via $r(\alpha_1)$ without specialist improvements.